Emanuel Cleaver: Tenure

-During his tenure, Cleaver has voted with the Democratic Party 95.8% of the time.
-He has been recognized as "not shy about earmarks" and has brought many federal tax dollars back to Kansas City.
-As of 2022, he had voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight.
+He has brought many federal tax dollars back to Kansas City.

 Cleaver has called for ethics charges against fellow U.S. Representatives Charlie Rangel and Maxine Waters to be dropped, saying, "The process has been tainted."

 After the compromise Budget Control Act deal had been reached to resolve the 2011 debt-ceiling crisis, Cleaver called the deal a "sugar-coated Satan sandwich".